avimehenwal/mydocs/content/webdevelopment/browser.md

 *[CDP]: Chrome devtool Protocol

-## What does blue and read line mean in devtools?
+What does blue and red line mean in devtools?

-The Blue line (DOM content loaded event):
+:   The Blue line - ==DOM content loaded event==

     It happens when the browser finished parsing the main document.

-The Red line (Load event):
+    The Red line - ==Load event==
-It happens when the browser finished retrieving all the resources required by the main document.
+    It happens when the browser finished retrieving all the resources required by the **main document.**

     After the red line: Here you will see loading of asynchronous and cached resources required by the main document and by other resources.

 ##### DNS Lookup